mpaluchowski/cycling.paluchowski.com/content/races/bieg-niepodleglosci-2017/recap.md

     - races
     - race recaps
     - Warszawa
+    - injuries
 ---

 Not bad.
-Turns out [elliptical training]({{< relref "training/intervals-on-elliptical-machine.md" >}}) works pretty well, and not only did I finish this in good shape, but I also beat beat [my result from a month ago]({{< relref "races/biegnij-warszawo-2017/recap.md" >}}) by almost three minutes.
-If this continues, I might be able to beat the 50-minute mark early next year.
+Turns out [elliptical training]({{< relref "training/intervals-on-elliptical-machine.md" >}}) works pretty well, and not only did I finish this in good shape, but I also beat [my result from a month ago]({{< relref "races/biegnij-warszawo-2017/recap.md" >}}) by almost three minutes.
+If this continues, I might be able to go below the 50-minute mark early next year.

 <!--more-->